 NO - There appears to be no air venting marks on the body of the bottle.
 Mouth-blown American made bottles without air venting marks typically date from - or prior to - 1885-1890.
 Look closely at the entire surface of the bottle as air venting marks can be very difficult to discern and occasionally are not visible even though the mold may indeed have been vented.
-An additional diagnostic indication is that bottles produced in non-air vented molds tend to have more rounded and flattened embossing, though this characteristic can be difficult to discern even to the experienced eye.
+An additional diagnostic indication is that bottles produced in non-air vented molds tend to have more rounded and flattened embossing, though this characteristic can be difficult to discern even to the experienced eye and can be caused in other ways (e.g., the parison not fully inflated or the mold was not properly cleaned).
 See the Bottle Body Characteristics & Mold Seams page for more information on mold air venting, embossing, and related topics.

 The following questions are also found on the "Machine-made bottles portion of the Dating Key" page (as #16 and #18) but are both pertinent to mouth-blown bottles.
 They are added below as unnumbered questions.